How Much Does It Cost To Open A Gym In 2022?

 A 2000 sq feet space can roughly cost you around $6000 per month in rent depending on location.

-Your facility might need additional reworking too, like showers, CCTV, redecoration.
-Such costs would also have to be taken into consideration.
+Your facility might need additional reworking too, like showers, CCTC, and redecoration.
+Such gym startup costs would also have to be taken into consideration.
 Moreover, electricity, gas, water, sewerage costs can add up to around $6500 in up-front deposit for a medium-sized gym, which would of course recur month on month and can be less for a small gym.

 02. Gym Licenses and Permits

-You would need to pay for a business license, and register your business with local authorities along with trade name registration.
+You would need to pay for a business license, and register your business with local authorities along with trade name registration when you start building a gym.
 Your lawyers will help you write up business contracts and membership contracts alongside all legal documents like employment agreements and certificate of incorporation.

 You can hire or consult a lawyer which would cost you around $200 per hour.
 All in all, for a small gym you can expect to set aside around a sum of $10,000 to $15,000 in legal costs.
 Business licenses wouldn’t cost you more than a few hundred dollars.
-Health and safety permits along with all compliance must not be looked over either.
+Health and safety permits along with all compliances must not be looked over either.
+Therefore, you must take into account legal gym startup costs as well when you open a gym.

 03. Training Certifications

-Having a certified staff is important, else you’d have to invest up to $800 per trainer’s qualification.
+Having a certified staff is important, else you’d have to invest up to $800 per trainer’s qualification when you open a gym.
 The kind of style each personal trainer has and the area of expertise they offer would decide what qualification suits them the best.
 Here are some of the top trainer qualifications:

 - American Council on Exercise (ACE)